sanity-io/sanity-plugin-media/README.md

 <details>
 <summary>How does the plugin determine what should uploaded as a <code>sanity.imageAsset</code> or <code>sanity.fileAsset</code>?</summary>

-- The plugin will look at incoming files' MIME type.
-All files of type `image/*` will be uploaded as `sanity.imageAsset`, everything else will be treated as `sanity.fileAsset`
+- As a rule of thumb, when uploading when accessing the plugin as a _tool_ (e.g. if you've acceessed it via the header), it will look at incoming files' MIME type.
+All files of type `image/*` will be uploaded as `sanity.imageAsset` whilst everything else will be treated as `sanity.fileAsset`
-- This means that it's not possible to upload images as `sanity.fileAsset` via the plugin.
-In the rare case that you do need images to be treated as files, consider uploading them outside of the plugin
+- If you upload when using the plugin in a file selection context, all files will be uploaded as `sanity.fileAsset`, regardless of their MIME type.
+This is probably not what you want, since images uploaded as files won't have associated metadata nor will they work in Sanity's image pipeline.

 </details>